Tuskegee Greenwood Townhouse Development

 The Greenwood Townhouses project is more than new housing—it’s a restoration of Tuskegee’s historic Greenwood community, once a vibrant center of Black homeownership, entrepreneurship, and academic life.
 Established by early Tuskegee Institute faculty and skilled craftsmen in the late 1800s, Greenwood stood as a model of Black excellence and self-sufficiency, reflecting the vision of Booker T. Washington and the values that shaped the university.

 Today, we have a rare opportunity to bring that legacy back.
 In partnership with Tuskegee University, Greenwood Townhouses will offer high-quality, affordable, rent-to-own homes intentionally designed to help faculty, staff, and essential local professionals build real pathways to homeownership.
-Through an innovative model that allows residents to accumulate $24,000 in equity within five years, the project creates long-term stability and helps university employees put down roots in the community they serve.
+Through an innovative model that allows residents to accumulate equity within three to five years, the project creates long-term stability and helps university employees put down roots in the community they serve.

 Supporting this effort strengthens Tuskegee University’s ability to attract and retain world-class talent, while breathing new life into one of its most historic neighborhoods.
 Led by a local, minority-owned development team, Greenwood Townhouses honors the past while empowering the next generation of Tuskegee’s educators, leaders, and caretakers to own a piece of the community they uplift!